kamicavi/words/_posts/2023-07-02-poem-numbers.md

 ---
 layout: post
-title: a poem, of sorts: numbers
+title: 'a poem, of sorts: numbers'
 slug: poem-numbers
 ---